Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 ---

 ## Evaluation Criteria
-- Code quality and organization
+- Code quality and organisation
 - Proper implementation of data mapping and transformation
 - Error handling and validation
 - Documentation clarity